 What to Do After a Car Accident That’s Not Your Fault

-In case you’ve been involved in a car accident that isn’t your fault, the same steps that have been outlined above will apply to you.
-The main difference is that you want to make sure you pay extra care when it comes down to collecting information and getting the facts of the accident straight.
-There’ve been numerous situations in which the driver at fault has tried to pin the fault on the victim, and in many cases, this strategy worked.
+At the same time, the main difference is that you want to make sure you pay extra attention when it comes down to collecting the information and getting the facts of the accident straight.

 Following the procedures at the scene of the car crash, filing a claim with your insurance provider should be your first move.